THE VFA PIONEER HISTORIES PROJECT

 JA: Yes.

-JA: Well, after that, that was all through the ’70s into the early ’80s.
-Then I went back to school in order to get a PhD.
+JA: Well, after that was when I went back to school in order to get a PhD.
 And when people said to me, “Why are you doing this after all these years?”
-And I said, “Exactly.
-I want a middle-class income,” and I also want, I remembered very clearly what my parents had gone through.
-The parents who raised me, my stepmother and my father, to do what they thought they should do, which was pay for college for all three of the children.
+I said that I wanted a middle-class income, and wanted to do what my parents had done, my stepmother and my father, which was pay for college for all three of the children they’d raised.

-And I thought, “Okay, I’m going to do that.”
-But in order to do that, I needed to get more education and get a higher-level job.
-And I did.
-Took years, of course, and I managed to do it just in time.
-I graduated from the university the same weekend as my son graduated from high school.
-I thought, “Just in time.”
-And then, to my amazement, I again had great good fortune in coming together with a group of people.
-I joined the faculty of a very unusual university, which is often called the Union Institute, now.
-At the time, it had a few different names.
+It took years, of course – I graduated from the university the same weekend my son graduated from high school.
+I thought, “Just in time!”
+And then, to my amazement, I again had great good fortune in coming together with a group of people whose work and attitudes were good for me.
+I joined the faculty of an unusual university, now called the Union Institute (it wasn’t yet accredited when they hired me).

-It was a distance learning place in those years.
-We had no computers, of course.
-It wasn’t that kind of distance.
+It was called a “distance learning” school in those years, a “university without walls.”
 We used telephones and the postal service, and we traveled by airplane, train, automobile.
-There were teachers, faculty members all over the country, and it was actually a fabulous experience for me.
+Faculty members and students were all over the country – a fabulous experience.

 I was first hired as a dean, which I had never imagined.
-I mean, that was not a goal or even an idea, but that was the ad.
-I must have answered 100 ads.
-That’s not an exaggeration.
-And most of them didn’t even answer me.
-But I did get a couple of interviews, and one of them was this place, where the office was in Cincinnati, Ohio.
+That had not been a goal or even an idea, but their philosophy of learning was profoundly compelling – and I got to teach, too.
+I must have answered a hundred ads.
+That’s not an exaggeration – and many of them didn’t even reply.
+But I did get a couple of interviews, and one of them was the Union, with a central office in Cincinnati, Ohio.

-But I was there for about 17-18 years and had the enormous luck to work with a number, more than a big number, of faculty members, who thought about learning and education in the ways that I had learned to think about it.
-Through the CWLU Liberation School, through my work as a Jane, through being fired by the regulars in that suburban high school in the township north of Chicago.
-And I got lucky.
-I got lucky.
+I was with the Union for about 17-18 years and had the luck to work with a lot of faculty members who thought about education in ways I had learned to think when I was a high school teacher.
+I was educated through the Chicago Women’s Liberation Union School, through my work as a Jane, through being fired by the regulars at that high school in Niles township – yeah, I got lucky.

 MJC: So, you were back in Ohio.
 You went back to Ohio, the state of your birth.
 Right?